aashishmalhotra/eda-haberman-survival-dataset/README.md

 ## Data Source

-The data is downloaded from Kaggle's
+The data was downloaded from the Haberman Survival [Kaggle repository](https://www.kaggle.com/gilsousa/habermans-survival-data-set).

 ## Requirements